Nuclear Radiology Residency

 mri

-Our facilities include 3 PET/MRI scanners which to our knowledge is the most significant single institution investment in these technologies in the world.
-These include --
+Our facilities include 3 PET/MRI scanners, which, to our knowledge, is the most significant single institution investment in these technologies in the world.
+These include:

---2 Siemens mMR PET/MRI Scanners
+• Two Siemens mMR PET/MRI Scanners.

-We have an array of SPECT and SPECT/CT cameras to perform our single photon and post therapeutic studies.
+We have an array of SPECT and SPECT/CT cameras to perform our single photon and post-therapeutic studies.

-There is a state-of-the-art cyclotron in the CitigroupBiomedical Imaging Center (CBIC), and many hot cells to produce high quality radiopharmaceuticals with radioisotopes including Carbon-11, Nitrogen-13, Fluorine 18,Zirconium-87, and Iodine-124.
-Small animal PET and SPECT cameras are available, as are radiopharmaceuticals for study of the dopaminergic andserotonergic system.
+The Citigroup Biomedical Imaging Center (CBIC) has a state-of-the-art cyclotron and many hot cells to produce high-quality radiopharmaceuticals with radioisotopes, including Carbon-11, Nitrogen-13, Fluorine 18, Zirconium-87, and Iodine-124.
+Small animal PET and SPECT cameras and radiopharmaceuticals for studying dopaminergic and serotonergic systems are also available.

 Oncological PET/CT Training